kyma-project/kyma/tests/end-to-end/backup-restore-test/backup-restore.md

 - Create a new function in the namespace
 - Verify that the function works

-- Backup the namespace and all the resources in the namespace
+- Back up the Namespace and all the resources in it.
 - Remove the namespace and all its components from the cluster

 - Restore the namespace and its content from the backup